eslintcc/eslintcc/README.md

 # ESLint Cyclomatic Complexity Tool [![npm][npm_img]][npm_url]

-ESLintCC is a JavaScript tool that computes cyclomatic complexity by using ESLint
+ESLintCC is a ECMAScript/JavaScript tool that computes cyclomatic complexity by using ESLint

 > While in development :relaxed: